The Supreme Court’s rejection of affirmative action is one of several factors changing college admissions.

 Attestations of Resilience

-Applicants will be asked to delineate what, if anything, they’ve overcome in order to achieve what they have so far.
-The exercise will disadvantage students from both ends of the fortune spectrum—applicants from intact, prosperous families and those who are so battle-scarred by circumstance that they are deemed less likely to make it to graduation.
+Applicants are being invited to delineate what, if anything, they’ve overcome in order to achieve what they have so far.
+The exercise disadvantages students from both ends of the fortune spectrum—applicants from intact, prosperous families and those who are so battle-scarred by circumstance that they are deemed less likely to make it to graduation.

 Screen+Shot+2020-07-22+at+11.46.08+AM.jpg